nazhameed/arthive/README.md

    ```
 2. ## Environment Variables

-To run Art-hive locally or in production, you need to set up environment variables for sensitive information and third-party services.
+To run Art-hive locally or in production, you need to set up environment variables for sensitive information and third party services.
 Create a `.env` file in the project root and add the following:

 ```
 SECRET_KEY=your-secret-key-here